pebbsmom/challenge19/README.md

 ## License
 This project is licensed under the MIT license.
 [MIT](https://opensource.org/licenses/MIT)
 ## Contributing
-I owe many thanks to the following tutors for their assistance: Juno Nguyen.
+I owe many thanks to the following tutor for their assistance: Juno Nguyen.
 Additionally, thanks to Dan M. for his assistance.
 Copilot was used for code suggestions and debugging.
 ## Tests
-In order to test the application, run the application and make sure component and e2e tests are passed.
+In order to test the application, run the application and make sure component and e2e tests pass.
 ## Questions
 To reach me with additional questions please contact me at: perezteri@hotmail.com